okeuday/pest/README.markdown

     ./pest.erl -V crypto

 To do a slower scan that includes indirect function calls from Erlang/OTP (as described in [Indirect Security Concerns](https://github.com/okeuday/pest/#indirect-security-concerns)), use:

     ./pest.erl -v -b -d /erlang_install_prefix/lib/erlang/lib/ /path_to_somewhere/lib

+Determining checks that include all indirect function calls for Erlang/OTP 19.1 can take minutes, so it is easier to work with cached results.
+The checks have already been cached for 19.1 (with the command `./pest.erl -v -b -d /erlang_install_prefix/lib/erlang/lib/ -U pest/dependency/ErlangOTP/19.1`), which can be used for the same output with:

+    ./pest.erl -v -b -D ErlangOTP/19.1 /path_to_somewhere/lib

 Test
 ----

 To have pest.erl check itself, use:

-    ./pest.erl -v -c ./pest.erl
+    ./pest.erl -v -c -D ErlangOTP/19.1 ./pest.erl

 Indirect Security Concerns
 --------------------------